 |ENTG13001 Technology Project Implementation||ENEG14005 Engineering Project Implementation|

-NOTE: You cannot enroll in the Planning units directly because you need to have both a viable project and an academic adviser from the beginning of term or it will be difficult to complete work on time.
+NOTE: You cannot enrol in the Planning units directly because you need to have both a viable project and an academic adviser from the beginning of term or it will be difficult to complete work on time.
 You should complete the online form in Moodle by the end of Week 1 of term.
 If you are enrolled and you find that your project or adviser cannot continue you must withdraw from the unit before census date to avoid academic penalty.

 What is a good topic for your final year project?
 There is no simple answer to this question but the following may help you on the way.